Limerick feud: Post Double-Cross Killings

 John Ryan, 47, was killed in Thomondgate in July 2003.
+John was not involved in the feud.
 Two men on a motorbike arrived as he stood outside a house and the pillion passenger shot him several times.
 Twenty-three-year-old Michael Campbell McNamara was a member of the Keane-Collopy gang and was centrally involved in the feud.
 On 21 October 2003, his mutilated body was found on waste ground near Southill, Limerick.
 His arms and legs were bound and he had been stabbed multiple times and shot twice.
 Other victims of the feud were the 2006 murders of Aidan Kelly (aged 19) shot dead near Ardnacrusha, "Fat" Frankie Ryan (aged 21), a senior McCarthy-Dundon member shot dead in Moyross, Noel Crawford (aged 40) shot dead in Southhill after being mistaken for his brother Paul, a known McCarthy-Dundon associate, and Noel Campion (aged 35), a convicted armed robber from a notorious family in Moyross, shot dead by the McCarthy-Dundons in Thomondgate.

 There were over 100 shooting incidents in the city in 2007 linked to the feud as rival gang members attacked each other and each other's homes.

 On 5 April 2008, Mark Moloney (aged 40), a friend of the Keane-Collopys, was shot dead at 3 pm as he spoke to a friend outside a shop in Garryowen.
 Two days later as Gardaí searched waste ground looking for the gun used in Moloney's murder, they found the body of James Cronin (aged 20) buried in a shallow grave near Ballinacurra Weston.
 He had been shot in the back of the head the day before.
 Gardaí suspect Cronin drove the getaway car in the Maloney murder and was killed by his fellow gang members because they feared he would talk to the Gardaí if arrested.

 A killing that caused a public outrage in the city was the murder of Shane Geoghegan (aged 28), who was shot dead in a case of mistaken identity near his home in Dooradoyle in November 2008.
 Shane was an innocent victim with no connection to the feud.
 The intended target was Shane's neighbour, John McNamara, an ally of the Keane-Collopys who had survived three previous attempts on his life.

 Daniel Treacy, a brother of Owen, was killed on 22 February 2010 at a filling station on the Ennis Road.
 Thirty-five-year-old Treacy, who was not involved in the feud, was shot three times in the head by a lone gunman.